MitchellSparrow/Stellenbosch-University-Python-Login-Automator/README.md

 ### Step 3:

-Download the [chromedriver] (http://chromedriver.chromium.org/), unzip the folder and move the .exe file to a folder such as C:\Windows so that it can be accessed in any folder in which you are in
+Download the [chromedriver](http://chromedriver.chromium.org/), unzip the folder and move the .exe file to a folder such as C:\Windows so that it can be accessed in any folder in which you are in

 ## Usage